IgniteUI/igniteui-xplat-docs/doc/jp/components/charts/features/chart-markers.md

 ## チャート マーカーの構成

-Markers are visual elements that display the values of data points in the category chart component's plot area.
+Markers are visual elements that display the values of data points in the chart's plot area.
 Markers help your end-users immediately identify a data point's value even if the value falls between major or minor grid lines.

-The appearance of chart markers is managed through the `MarkerType`, `MarkerBrushes`, `MarkerOutlines` properties of the category chart, as demonstrated in the following code example.
+The appearance of chart markers is managed through the `MarkerType`, `MarkerBrushes`, `MarkerOutlines` properties of the chart, as demonstrated in the following code example.

 ```razor
  <CategoryChart Height="500px" Width="700px"